-75 Agency/Group/Organization The Housing Fund 13 Agency/Group/Organization Type Agency/Group/Organization Type Community Development Financial Institution What and in a file Dian was addressed by What section of the Plan was addressed by Housing Needs Assessment Consultation?
-Market Analysis How was the Agency/Group/Organization Agency participated in Consolidated Plan consulted and what are the anticipated Workgroup and hosted/facilitated all outcomes of the consultation or areas for consultations on housing.
-Agency provides improved coordination? financing for affordable housing and community development projects.
-76 Agency/Group/Organization The Land Trust for Tennessee Agency/Group/Organization Type Other (Conservation) What section of the Plan was addressed by Housing Needs Assessment Consultation?
+75 Agency/Group/Organization The Housing Fund 73 The Housing Fund Agency/Group/Organization Type Community Development Financial Institution What section of the Plan was addressed by Housing Needs Assessment Consultation?
+Market Analysis Other (Strategic Plan) How was the Agency/Group/Organization Agency participated in Consolidated Plan consulted and what are the anticipated Workgroup and hosted/facilitated all outcomes of the consultation or areas for consultations on housing.
+Agency provides improved coordination? financing for affordable housing and F community development projects.
+76 Agency/Group/Organization The Land Trust for Tennessee 7.0 Agency/Group/Organization Type Other (Conservation) What section of the Plan was addressed by Housing Needs Assessment Consultation?
 Market Analysis How was the Agency/Group/Organization Agency participated in housing consultation consulted and what are the anticipated on preservation.
 Agency undertakes outcomes of the consultation or areas for conservation projects that protect public and improved coordination? private natural and historic landscapes.
-77 Agency/Group/Organization United Way • Agency/Group/Organization Type Services - Education Agency/Oroup/Organization Type Services - Health Other (Financial Stability) What section of the Plan was addressed by Housing Needs Assessment Consultation?
-Homeless Needs - Chronically homeless Consultation: Homeless Needs - Chronically homeless Homeless Needs - Families with children Homeless Needs - Parilles with Children Homeless Needs - Veterans Homeless Needs - Unaccompanied youth Homeless Strategy Market Analysis Economic Development 11 12 12 12 12 Anti-poverty Strategy How was the Agency/Group/Organization Agency participated in a community meeting consulted and what are the anticipated on housing and community development outcomes of the consultation or areas for and in the consultation on homelessness improved coordination? with the CoC.
+77 Agency/Group/Organization United Way Agency/Group/Organization Type Services - Education Services - Health Other (Financial Stability) What section of the Plan was addressed by Housing Needs Assessment Consultation?
+Homeless Needs - Chronically homeless Homeless Needs - Families with children Homeless Needs - Veterans Homeless Needs - Unaccompanied youth Homeless Strategy Market Analysis Economic Development Harring the Americal Operation Anti-poverty Strategy How was the Agency/Group/Organization Agency participated in a community meeting consulted and what are the anticipated on housing and community development outcomes of the consultation or areas for and in the consultation on homelessness improved coordination? with the CoC.
 Agency provides education, financial stability, and health programs.
-78 Agency/Group/Organization Universal Health Services Agency/Group/Organization Type Services - Health What section of the Plan was addressed by Non-Homeless Special Needs Consultation?
-HOPWA Strategy How was the Agency/Group/Organization Agency participated in HOPWA consultation consulted and what are the anticipated and operates hospitals and health care outcomes of the consultation or areas for facilities in the area. improved coordination?
+78 7.gono, 7.c. gum_auch Universal Health Services Agency/Group/Organization Type Services - Health What section of the Plan was addressed by Non-Homeless Special Needs Consultation?
+HOPWA Strategy How was the Agency/Group/Organization Agency participated in HOPWA consultation consulted and what are the anticipated and operates hospitals and health care outcomes of the consultation or areas for facilities in the area. improved coordination? radination in the area. improved coordination: